I'm a librarian who lives in Chicagoland with my wife and kid (9

 Here are the places where you can find me online:

-I am the Virtual Services Librarian at the
+I was the Virtual Services Librarian at the

 Glencoe Public Library,